-I'm hacking the signal* and piggy backing some desperately needed advice to all you writer types.
+I'm hacking the signal* and piggy-backing some desperately needed advice to all you writer types.
 It's been a while since I dropped a fat nugget of my uberwisdom, and you are all overdue.
-Because if there's one thing your burgeoning writing career needs to supercharge it like a line of crystal meth is my awesome advice.
+Because if there's one thing your burgeoning writing career needs to supercharge it like a line of crystal meth, it's is my awesome advice.

 Remember, the lies about "Write a lot.
 Read a lot," are just propaganda designed to keep most would be writers out of the winner's circle.
 I know the real hackz to being a real writer.

 And I'm willing to share.

 Today we're going to talk about reading.
 Specifically, we're going to go over a list of very important "Don't"s when it comes to the reading you should be doing.
 (Or rather shouldn't.)
 There's a rumor going around (spread by those who have made it as writers that you have to read a lot, but that's just because they want you to waste your time.

 Fortunately for you, I'm here to tell you about some pitfalls to avoid when you read.
 You want to work smarter, not harder, and that goes for reading as well.
 Hopefully I'm not too late.